bitmaelum/bitmaelum-suite/docs/status.md

 receive it.

-To make this happen, we need lots of components: message structures, encryption methods, server APIs, client connectivity etc etc. This is all still very much work in progress.
+To make this happen, we need lots of components: message structures, encryption methods, server APIs, client connectivity etc. This is all still very much work in progress.

 ## We are currently able to